Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 <p class="caption">(\#fig:map-snd-dl)Predicted SAND content based on deep learning.</p>
 </div>

 Which of the two methods should we use?
-Since they both have comparable performance, the most logical option is to generate ensemble (merged) predictions i.e. to produce a map that shows patterns between the two methods  (note: many sophisticated MLA such as random forest, neural nets, SVM and similar will often produce comparable results i.e. they are often equally applicable and there is no clear *winner*).
+Since they both have comparable performance, the most logical option is to generate ensemble (merged) predictions i.e. to produce a map that shows patterns averaged between the two methods  (note: many sophisticated MLA such as random forest, neural nets, SVM and similar will often produce comparable results i.e. they are often equally applicable and there is no clear *winner*).
 We can use weighted average i.e. R-square as a simple approach to produce merged predictions:

 ```r